Buckeye Arizona Real Estate Market Report — July 2026

 Verrado

 DMB Associates’ 8,800-acre New Urbanist master plan at the base of the White Tank Mountains.
 Main Street District, Victory Course golf, Heritage Swim Park, 26+ miles of trails.
-Multiple builders include Toll Brothers, David Weekley, K. Hovnanian, Landsea, and Taylor Morrison.
+Builders include Toll Brothers, David Weekley, K. Hovnanian, Landsea, and Taylor Morrison.

 Victory at Verrado (55+)